aaronbloomfield/ics/hws/hw-buffer.md

 going to seg fault.

 If you are sure the return address is set correctly, the next step is to trace the injected assembly.
-Set a breakkpoint for the end of the `vulnerable()` function.
+Set a break point for the end of the `vulnerable()` function.
 If you set it *before* the last function call (the `strncpy()` call), hit `n` to step over that function.
 You will then start using `stepi` to single-step through the assembly